 - Preparation Methods: Frying components (like potatoes or crispy meats) will increase fat content.

 - Fillings: The type and amount of meat, cheese, and added toppings will drastically affect the calorie, fat, and protein content.
-Vegetarian options with beans and vegetables can alter these values significantly.
+Vegetarian options with beans and vegetables can also significantly alter these values.

 - Tortilla Type: Flour tortillas generally have more calories and fewer nutrients than corn tortillas.